Eric238-tech/COMPANY-SALES-ANALYSIS/README.md

 ### 🚀 How to Use

-1. Download or clone the repository
+1. Download the repository
 2. Open the `.pbix` file using Power BI Desktop
-3. Optionally explore or replace the Excel dataset to customize analysis
-4. Use the slicers and charts to explore different sales dimensions and gain insights
+3. Use the slicers and charts to explore different sales dimensions and gain insights